Table of Contents

 - Increased rate of heartbeat and breathing rate

 - Impaired visibility

 How To Treat Hypoxia?

 Treatment depends upon the causal factor and the severity.
 However, common symptoms such as shortness of breath are usually dealt with by providing oxygen therapy to the patient.
 In severe conditions, mechanical ventilators are used for the treatment.
 Under suitable pressure, increased levels of oxygen can be supplied to the body tissues which has proven to improve the condition.
 Liquid oxygen is also provided in a few cases.
 Suitable medications can also improve the condition.
-Passive measures to combat hypoxia includes avoiding environmental triggers (smoking), adopting an active lifestyle and healthy diet.
+Passive measures to combat hypoxia include avoiding environmental triggers (smoking), adopting an active lifestyle, and a healthy diet.
 To explore more about Hypoxia or other related conditions, register at BYJU’S.

 Further reading: Human Brain

 Hypoxia is a medical condition wherein the body or any tissue is deprived of oxygen.

 Narrowing of airways due to asthma attacks, extremely distressing situations leading to damage of the lungs, causing hypoxia – medications that affect the breathing process, lung-related disorders such as Bronchitis, Pulmonary oedema, Pneumonia, High altitudes and low oxygen levels in the surrounding environment, brain haemorrhage due to accidents, the inability of tissues to absorb oxygen supplied by the lungs, stagnant circulation of air and the buildup of carbon dioxide in an enclosed space can cause Hypoxia.

 3. At what oxygen level does hypoxemia occur?

 When the oxygen level in the blood is 92% or lower, it is termed hypoxemia.